PunarvasuS/DataStructures/docs/tps.md

 - distributed computing can be crowd sourced, too:
   - AlphaFold
   - Folding@Home
-   - i actually used this program a while back, not for long though
+   - i actually used this program a while back, not for long though (too resource-intensive)
   - BOINC
   - Innovations made possible by crowdsourcing
   - Spotify
   - Blockchain
   - Crowdfunding

-#### TPS Questions
+#### TPS Questions: Crowdsourcing

+CS P has 150 students.
+Describe a crowdsource idea and how you might initiate it in our environment?
+- Our idea for our website could very well use crowdsourcing.
+We're planning on having a site that has movie reviews.
+What about Del Norte crowdsourcing?
+Could your final project be better with crowdsourcing?
+- We could colelct movie revies from Del Norte students, and then include the average of those reviews as one of our reviews on the site.
 ## 3/7/22 5.1 - 5.2 Notes

 ### 5.1